 These therapies control cortisol production by decreasing steroid hormone production in the adrenal gland by inhibiting one or more enzymes involved in steroid synthesis.2 Guidelines recommend steroidogenesis inhibitors under the following conditions:1, 2

 Ketoconazole is an antifungal agent approved by the European Medicines Agency for the treatment of CS and has a rapid onset of action.
 It is an imidazole derivative that inhibits steroid synthesis through inhibition of cytochrome P450 enzymes; 17, 20-lyase; 11β-hydroxylase; 17-hydroxylase and side-chain cleavage enzymes.
 These effects are dose dependent and completely and rapidly reversible upon drug discontinuation.
 The recommended dose of ketoconazole is 400–1600 mg (the usual maximal dose being 1200 mg/day) (every 6–8 hours dosing).
-Ketoconazole is associated with an approximately 50% reduction in UFC in the majority of patients.18 Ketoconazole requires an acidic environment to be most effective, therefore, it has reduced efficacy if used with proton pump inhibitors.
+In a large retrospective study, ketoconazole was associated with a normalization of UFC in 50% of patients and at least a 50% reduction in UFC in 25% of patients.18 Ketoconazole requires an acidic environment to be most effective, therefore, it has reduced efficacy if used with proton pump inhibitors.
 Potential adverse effects include serious hepatotoxicity (requiring liver function test monitoring at treatment initiation and after each dose adjustment), gastrointestinal discomfort, decreased testosterone levels, gynaecomastia and adrenal insufficiency.7 Since ketoconazole can potentially interact with a number of drugs, clinicians should be aware of their patients’ medication list to avoid problematic interactions.2

 Metyrapone is approved in a number of European countries for the treatment of CS.
 It inhibits 11β-hydroxylase and has a rapid onset of action, with a success rate of 50–75%.
-It must be administered three to four times daily (500 mg to 6 g daily) because of its short half-life of 2 hours.1 About 66% of patients treated with metyrapone show a general improvement in clinical features of CS, including blood pressure, glucose metabolism, psychiatric disturbances and muscle weakness.19 Potential adverse effects include dizziness, rash, gastrointestinal discomfort, acne and hirsutism in women, worsening or new hypertension, hypokalaemia, adrenal insufficiency and neutropenia (rarely).7
+It must be administered three to four times daily (500 mg to 6 g daily) because of its short half-life of 2 hours.1 According to various prospective and retrospective studies and case reports, up to 70% of patients treated with metyrapone show a general improvement in clinical features of CS, including blood pressure, glucose metabolism, psychiatric disturbances and muscle weakness.19 Potential adverse effects include dizziness, rash, gastrointestinal discomfort, acne and hirsutism in women, worsening or new hypertension, hypokalaemia, adrenal insufficiency and neutropenia (rarely).7

 In cases of severe hypercortisolaemia, a combination of metyrapone and ketoconazole may be used.1 A study involving 22 patients showed that a combination of metyrapone (median dose 2125 mg/day) and ketoconazole (median dose 900 mg/day) was well tolerated and dramatically decreased UFC within 1 week.
 After 1 month, UFC had normalised in 73% of patients with ectopic ACTH syndrome and 86% of patients with adrenal carcinoma.20 Similar results had been previously reported by Kamenický and colleagues.21